nicholasnuing/dotfiles/README.md

-# Dotfiles #
+# Custom Dotfiles #
 A collection of my dotfiles.
-Modularised them so that you can add or remove different bash settings.
+Modularised, so that you can add or remove different bash settings.

 ## To Do ##